top of page

 Client Testimonial Button - WEB-01.png

 The restored 19th-century façade transitions to a rear addition, where a double-height glass pavilion introduces a 21st-century counterpoint.
-A steel moment frame supports the structure, echoing the gabled geometry of neighboring cottages while opening the home to the garden.
+An exposed steel moment frame supports the structure, echoing the gabled geometry of neighboring cottages while opening the home to the garden.

-Inside, a sequence of arched passages draws sightlines toward the addition.
-Intimate rooms with restored detailing give way to expansive, gallery-like spaces.
+Inside, a sequence of arched passageways compress and release space, linking intimate restored rooms with a new expansive gallery-like volume.
 An elliptical dining room at the center of the home offers a moment of spatial release within the narrow footprint.
+In the primary suite, a Turkish-inspired hammam is a luxurious discovery, reflecting one owner’s heritage while elevating the experience of daily living.

-Collector’s Cottage is a home that balances past and present, intimacy and openness, and architecture and art—transforming a piece of architectural history into a living work of art.
+Collector’s Cottage is a home that balances past and present, intimacy and openness, and architecture and art—transforming a piece of architectural history into a living expression of these interwoven dualities.

 bottom of page